Matt Kuchar

 Matthew Gregory Kuchar (born June 21, 1978) is an American professional golfer who plays on the PGA Tour and formerly the Nationwide Tour.
 He has won nine times on the PGA Tour.
 Kuchar briefly enjoyed success in the early 2000s before suffering a slump where he struggled to maintain his playing status on the PGA Tour.
 He rejuvenated himself and built a new, one-plane swing from 2008 onward leading to improved results.
 Kuchar was the PGA Tour's leading money winner in 2010.

 Kuchar won The Players Championship in 2012, the flagship event of the PGA Tour, his biggest tournament victory to date.
 As a result, he moved to a career high number five in the world rankings and has spent over 40 weeks ranked inside its top-10.
 In February 2013, Kuchar won his first World Golf Championship event, defeating Hunter Mahan in the final of the WGC-Accenture Match Play Championship.

 At the 2016 Summer Olympics in Rio de Janeiro, Kuchar won the first Olympic bronze medal awarded for golf since the 1904 Summer Olympics.

-Kuchar ended the 2018–19 season as the highest-earning PGA Tour player without a major championship win, with career earnings of over $50 million.
+Kuchar ended the 2022-23 season as the highest-earning PGA Tour player without a major championship win, with career earnings of over $58 million.
 The closest he has come was his second-place finish in the 2017 Open Championship at Royal Birkdale Golf Club.

-Early years
+Early life

 Kuchar was born in Winter Park, Florida, to Peter, a life insurance salesman and college tennis pro, and Meg Kuchar, with one sibling, Rebecca.
 He went on to graduate from Seminole High School in Sanford in 1996.

+Amateur career

-Later he attended Georgia Tech in Atlanta, where he was a two-time first-team All-American on the Yellow Jackets' golf team.
+Kuchar attended Georgia Tech in Atlanta, where he was a two-time first-team All-American on the Yellow Jackets' golf team.
 After narrowly losing in the semi-finals of the 1996 U.S. Amateur championship to Tiger Woods, Kuchar won the title in 1997.
-He received the Haskins Award in 1998 as the nation's top collegiate golfer, and was the low amateur at both The Masters and U.S. Open.
-He turned pro in 2000 after earning his bachelor's degree in management.
+He received the Haskins Award in 1998 as the nation's top collegiate golfer.
 One of Kuchar's teammates at Georgia Tech was future PGA Tour professional Bryce Molder.
+He earned his bachelor's degree in management.

+In addition, he had some success at major championships in 1998.
+He was the low amateur at both The Masters and U.S. Open.